maksymovchynnikov/EventCalc-SHiP/README.md

 pip3 install numpy sympy numba scipy plotly
 ```

-Also, [pythia8](https://pythia.org/) must be installed with python config.
-It just means that, when configuring it, users have to type
+[pythia8](https://pythia.org/) is required only when the selected decay channels contain partons or unstable particles that need showering, hadronization, or decays.
+Stable final-state channels such as the ALP-photon modes can run without pythia8.
+If pythia8 is needed, install it with Python bindings by configuring it with

 `./configure --with-python-config=python3-config`

 and then `make`.
 As a result, the pythia's `lib` folder has to contain the `pythia8.so` file.

-Once this is done, the pythia's `lib` folder has to be specified in the script `funcs/decayProducts.py`.
-Currently, it is
+Once this is done, the pythia's `lib` folder can be provided with the `PYTHIA8_LIB` environment variable.
+If this variable is not set, `funcs/decayProducts.py` falls back to

-`sys.path.insert(0, '/home/name/Downloads/pythia8312/lib')`
+`/home/name/Downloads/pythia8312/lib`

 ## Usage